alptugan/blog-teaching/content/Tutorials/Affinity Photo.md

 - Select destination layer.
 - Hit `CMD + Ctrl + V`

+## Creating Grid Templates
+Watch the following [YouTube](https://www.youtube.com/watch?v=gUzkRue28VI) video to learn the basics of utilizing grids in your design.

 ## Duplicating Objects
 The following [YouTube](https://www.youtube.com/watch?v=fCI3hSIWQwE) video showcases how to create grids using key combinations.
 - Select an object
 - Hold down `Option` key
 - If you click `RIGHT ARROW` key the object is duplicated to the right.